 Why Le Bonheur Children's?

-- We have the only pediatric liver transplant program in the state.
+- We have the only pediatric liver transplant program in the Mid-South.

 - Our doctors use less invasive forms of testing when possible, like the pill cam – a swallowable camera that captures images of the GI tract.

 - We are recognized as a “Center of Experience” by the Oley Foundation, a national non-profit that supports patients who are dependent on home intravenous and tube feeding.

 - seven board-certified pediatric gastroenterologists